prantlf/complexity-report/README.md

 Pass analysis and reporting options to `initialize`.
-Except for the command line options above, you should specify `write`, `fail` and `error` methods to consume the report output.
+Except for the command line options above, you should specify `write`, `fail` and `error` methods to consume the output of the reporter.

 Then call `processStream(fileName, stream, cb)`, `processFiles([files], cb)` or `processPaths([paths], cb)` to  report their complexity.